chiefhenryd/-Real-Time-and-Batch-Data-Processing-for-Heart-Disease-Monitoring-and-Analysis-On-Prem-Hadoop-/README.md

-# -Real-Time-and-Batch-Data-Processing-for-Heart-Disease-Monitoring-and-Analysis-On-OnPrem-Hadoop-
+# Real Time and Batch Data Processing for Heart Disease Monitoring and Analysis in OnPrem Hadoop

-**Project Overview:** This project focuses on developing a robust heart disease monitoring system, using both real-time and batch data processing on an on-premise Hadoop ecosystem.
+**Project Overview:** This project focuses on developing a robust heart disease monitoring system, using real-time and batch data processing on an on-premise Hadoop ecosystem.
 The solution leverages big data tools to process, clean, and store large datasets to generate timely insights, supporting healthcare professionals in early intervention and proactive health management.

 **Key Components:**